 For a color addition that's not too strong, paint one wall and leave the others white.
 Here, the blue wall stands out against the white ceiling, rug, and adjacent wall.
 The combination of blue and white invites the light from outside into the room, creating a feeling of openness.
 Adding accessories in colors from the same blue family helps the accent wall feel at home.

-Colors don't need to be bright or bold to make a big impact in a space.
+Living room colors don't need to be bright or bold to make a big impact in a space.
 In this room, powder blue walls and a white fireplace make a pleasant pair.
 Identical tall, swoop arm chairs and flared ottomans match the color from the walls, while decorative rosy pink pillows add a touch of warmth.
 For a little shine, choose a bejeweled chandelier that glimmers with the natural light pouring in to complete an elegant look.

 For an easy splash of color, outfit windows in treatments with bold hues and unique patterns.
-Here, unlikely leafy curtains transform this muted space into a fabulously lively living room.
+Here, unlikely chevron curtains transform this muted space into a fabulously lively living room.
 Place a few accessories mimicking the color scheme around the room, such as the striped vintage chairs shown here.
 Stacked white frames placed between the windows tie the neutral wall colors together.
 To make the room appear larger, hang the curtains from the ceiling all the way down to the floor.